jeremyhansen/rooksguide-cplusplus/README.md

 * Chapter \sections should be designated with \LevelD{My section} and \subsections with \LevelE{My subsection}

-* Bits of code and symbols within a sentence should be placed within a \texttt{...}.
+* Bits of code and symbols within a sentence should be placed within a \Code{...}.
+(Note that this has changed from \texttt!)
 So should program output, which should appear on its own line.

 * Code listings that stand on their own (and pseudocode) should be put in \begin{lstlisting}/* Code */ \end{lstlisting}

+* Important terms should be placed within \Keyword{...}

 * Each chapter has the following sections, in this order: